 Having a hard time letting go of a title even though it’s a mouthful?
 See if you can shorten the phrase, or keep one or two keywords and combine them in a different way.
 Creating a strong title often involves trial and error, so play around until it feels right to you.

-10. Try out some book title generator tools
+10. Try out some book title generators tools

 When you’re feeling stuck, sometimes it can help to get outside your head and let a book title generator do the work for you.
 Think of it like doing a short exercise that instantly shakes things up and helps break you out of your writing habits.
 Don’t be surprised if some of the options fall flat, sound nonsensical, or are just plain unappealing.
 The goal is simply to give you wide range of options and potentially spark new inspiration.